 The process of virtually reconstructing brain pathways based on these measurements is called tractography.
 Various metrics can be mapped onto pathways to study their micro-structural properties.
 Tractometry is an along-tract profiling technique that often requires the extraction of a representative streamline for a given bundle (Chamberland, Samuel & Tax, Chantal & K Jones, & Derek, 2018)

+Dell Precision workstations, 64GB RAM, 1TB SSD, 20 dual core 2.1 GHz Broadwell CPU